iacgm/website/content/projects/c2bf.md

 There's nothing wrong with emulators, but I feel my approach gives more of a "true" translation (whatever that means), and the stack-based IR really is the secret ingredient for that.
 It's probably also much faster, since we just need to actually execute each instruction, as opposed to loading instructions from memory and dealing with program counters and registers and so on.
 I didn't benchmark them though, because my implementation is written in Rust, so no matter how slow it is, it's still blazingly fast.

-So go forth, prosper, and put Brainfuck in production. ;)
+So go forth, prosper, and put Brainfuck in production ;)